SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/layout.md

 **Beware to not mix those properties** between parent and child.
-If your child try to mach its parent, while its parent try to fit its child content, the size will be 0 plus the border width
+If your child try to mach its parent, while its parent try to fit its child content, the size will be 0 plus the border width.

+when the parent uses "fit content" and the child uses "match parent", there is no way to determine the size.
+In such cases, the size of both the parent and the child will be 0@0.

 ## Layout strategy and constraints